Teesta River

-Teesta River (Bengali:তিস্তা,Tistā)is a 414 km long river that rises in the Pauhunri Mountain of eastern Himalayas, flows through the Indian states of Sikkim and West Bengal and subsequently enters Bangladesh through Rangpur division.
+Teesta River (Limbu: ᤋᤡᤘᤠ᤺, Teewaa; in Classical Limbu) is a 414 km long river that rises in the Pauhunri Mountain of eastern Himalayas, flows through the Indian states of Sikkim and West Bengal and subsequently enters Bangladesh through Rangpur division.
 In Bangladesh, it merges with Jamuna River which after meeting some other major rivers of the Bengal delta finally falls into the Bay of Bengal.
 It drains an area of 12540 km2.
 In India, the Teesta River flows through Mangan District, Gangtok District, Pakyong District, Kalimpong district, Darjeeling District, Jalpaiguri District, and Cooch Behar District as well as the cities of Rangpo, Jalpaiguri, and Mekhliganj.
 In Bangladesh, it flows through Lalmonirhat District, Rangpur District, Kurigram District and Gaibandha District.
 It joins the Jamuna River at Phulchhari Upazila in Bangladesh.
 305 km of the river lies in India and 109 km in Bangladesh.
 The Teesta is the largest river of Sikkim and second largest river of West Bengal after the Ganges.